cpp-johnny/competitive/codeforces/0thinkingProcess.md

 4. From the last 2 if loops we can see that the moment the `odd/even_index` changed, we output the current index, which is the minority.

 This solution has time complexity of `O(n)` and space complexity of `O(1)`.
 The previous solution is `O(n)` for both.

+# 69A Young Physicist (1000)

+takes x, y, z input and store them to x, y, z.

+at the end check if x, y, z are all 0. if yes --> yes, else no